learn-co-students/module-2-code-challenge-round-1-nyc01-seng-ft-04-mod-2-code-challenge---pizza-restaurants-1590156306/README.md

 - A price between 1 and 30
 - Add handling for this error to the RestaurantPizza create action
-- The validation error should be shown on the RestaurantPizza creation form when a user attempts to save a RestaurantPizza with an invalid price
+- The validation error should be shown on the RestaurantPizza creation form when a user attempts to save a RestaurantPizza with an invalid price DONEEE

 ### 7. Advanced: Additional RestaurantPizza Validation

 A Pizza should only be associated with the same Restaurant once.
 (It wouldn't make sense for Pizza Hut to have Cheese Pizza listed on its menu twice!)

 Add a validation to RestaurantPizza to ensure that each Pizza can only appear once on the same Restaurant's menu.
 Update the error handling on the RestaurantPizza creation form to show this validation error.
+DONEEE

 ### 8. Advanced: Display Count of Restaurants on Pizza Index Page

 On the Pizza index page, display the number of Restaurants that have that Pizza next to each Pizza's name.
+DONEEE

 ### 9. Advanced: Restaurant Average Pizza Price

 Show the average price of a Pizza on the Restaurant show page.

-To calculate the average, add up all of the Restaurant's Pizzas' prices, and then divide by the number of Pizzas.
+To calculate the average, add up all of the Restaurant's Pizzas' prices, and then divide by the number of Pizzas. nope

 ### Feature Demo